JacobersCom/Pong/README.md

 ## How to get Pong on you're system

+First make sure SDL3 is installed on you'r systme.
+If not here is the link to go download it `https://github.com/libsdl-org/SDL/releases`

 To play Pong open the CLI and clone `git clone https://github.com/JacobersCom/Pong.git`

 Than move into the Pong dir and run this command `cmake -S . -B build -DCMAKE_PREFIX_PATH="C:\Path\to\SDL3"` replace Path\to\SDL3 with the file path to SDL3 on you're system